Slow-scan television: In popular culture

 In Valve's 2007 video game Portal, there was an internet update of the program files on 3 March 2010.
 This update gave a challenge to find hidden radios in each test chamber and bring them to certain spots to receive hidden signals.
 The hidden signals became part of an ARG-style analysis by fans of the game hinting at a sequel of the game – some sounds were of Morse code strings that implied the restarting of a computer system, while others could be decoded as purposefully low-quality SSTV images.
 When some of these decoded images were put together in the correct order, it revealed a decodable MD5 hash for a bulletin-board system phone number (425)822-5251.
 It provides multiple ASCII art images relating to the game and its potential sequel.
 The sequel, Portal 2, was later confirmed.
 According to a hidden commentary node SSTV image from Portal 2, the BBS is running from a Linux-based computer and is linked to a 2,400 bit/s modem from 1987.
 It is hooked up in an unspecified Valve developer's kitchen.
 They kept spare modems in case one failed, and one did.
 The BBS only sends about 20 megabytes of data in total.

 In the aforementioned sequel, Portal 2, there are four SSTV images.
 One is broadcast in a Rattman den.
 When decoded, this image is a very subtle hint towards the game's ending.
 The image is of a Weighted Companion Cube on the Moon.
 The other three images are decoded from a commentary node in another Rattman den.
 These 3 images are slides with bullet points on how the ARG was done, and what the outcome was, such as how long it took the combined internet to solve the puzzle (the average completion time was 71/2 hours).

 In another video game, Kerbal Space Program, there is a small hill in the southern hemisphere on the planet "Duna", which transmits a color SSTV image in Robot 24 format.
 It depicts four astronauts standing next to what is either the Lunar Lander from the Apollo missions, or an unfinished pyramid.
 Above them is the game's logo and three circles.
 It emits sound if an object is near the hill.
 As of the latest version of the game (1.12), the hill no longer transmits the signal.

 Caparezza, an Italian songwriter, inserted an image on the ghost track of his album Prisoner 709.

 The Aphex Twin release 2 Remixes by AFX contains a track that displays an SSTV image that has text about the programs used to make the release as well as a picture of Richard sitting on a couch.

+The survival horror video game Signalis contains multiple SSTV radio transmissions which, when decoded, can be used to find hidden keys and unlock a secret ending.